BarchamMal/The-LotR-Mod/README.md

 ## Description
  - This mod is planned to be a fabric LotR mod.
  - This is a super-ultra-alpha LotR mod (In other words: It is very much a work in progress and not at all complete)
- - Currently I am adding features (Like carcases (1) or EffectSword, EffectAxe, EffectMace) and do not have time to complete features, (Like adding carcases for rabbits, bats, salmon, or what have you)
- - This mod is made with no intent to be compatible (2) with vanilla, and therefore I will not be adding carcases for zombies, (Probably not in Middle Earth.) piglins, (_Not_ in Middle Earth!)
+ - This mod is made with no intent to be compatible (1) with vanilla, and therefore I will not be adding carcases (2) for zombies, (Probably not in Middle Earth.) piglins, (_Not_ in Middle Earth!)
 Endermen, (Must I even say somthing here?) or whatever else will never be seen in Middle Earth.

 ## Contribution
-Help would be much appreciated as this mod is coming along very slowly.
+ - Help would be much appreciated as this mod is coming along very slowly.
+ - Currently I am adding features (Like carcases or EffectSword, EffectAxe, EffectMace) and do not have time to complete features, (Like adding carcases for rabbits, bats, salmon, or what have you)
-As I am focusing on adding features (not so much content) and I don't want to leave holes in the project, I end up overlooking a _lot_ of things (i.e toughness and knockback resistance of armors) and those things definitively need fixed.
+ - As I am focusing on adding features (not so much content) and I don't want to leave holes in the project, I end up overlooking a _lot_ of things (i.e toughness and knockback resistance of armors, or like proper item grouping) and those things definitively need fixed.

 ## Gameplay Ideas
 - Combat: